 - care for democracy, human rights and the rule of law.

-It cannot be but vulgar, if not irresponsible, for a refined and conscientious artist, thinker or committed citizen to expose themselves to social media.
+It cannot be but degrading for a conscientious artist, thinker or committed citizen to expose themselves to this kind of centralisation.
 Adhering to and mixing with platforms that are not conducive to refined creativity and critical thinking can only devalue their work.
-The formation of both an artistic elite and subversive art is averted by cheap entertainment (cat gifs), addictive networking (social comparison) und unhealthy behaviour (hate speech) as the new opium of the people.
+It is vulgar.
+The production of both high art and subversive art is averted by cheap entertainment (cat gifs), addictive networking (social comparison) und unhealthy behaviour (hate speech) as the new opium of the people.

-By social media, we understand any blogging platform that artists may use in the belief it will promote their name and their work, including the platforms of this non-exhaustive list:
+By social media or network, we understand any blogging platform that artists may use in the belief it will promote their name and their work, including the platforms of this non-exhaustive list:

 The responsible attitude is to quit – or at least reduce the use.
 Writers, painters, musicians, free thinkers must flourish in a network of independent websites, building a cultural alliance for mutual support.
 The League of Free Arts provides and encourages the following solutions:

 Artists must be empowered with HTML and CSS literacy: As an artist, you should learn the key languages for building websites.
 As a programmer, you can volunteer or offer low-cost advice to beginners.
 As a growing art network, we are contributing to a more inclusive, decentralised and healthier Internet.